 - Keep in mind when choosing your sweet add-in: if this mix will be going with you on an outside adventure and it's hot outside, any chocolate or yogurt will melt!

-- Our favorite examples: peanut butter, yogurt, butterscotch, carob or chocolate chips, M&Ms, mini marshmallows, yogurt-covered raisins, chocolate covered nuts,
+- Our favorite examples: peanut butter chips, yogurt, butterscotch, carob or chocolate chips, M&Ms, mini marshmallows, yogurt-covered raisins, coconut chips, chocolate-covered nuts, and yogurt or chocolate-covered pretzels

 - sea salt, cinnamon, nutmeg, curry, ginger, cardamom, cayenne pepper (if you like a kick of heat)